leenathomas01/hyperloop-fxso/07_experiments.md

 - Valid basins also degrade → the update rule cannot distinguish valid from spurious
 - Spurious basins persist despite updates → local failure signals are not sufficient for self-refinement at this timescale

-**Note:** This requires no ML infrastructure at all — it's a numerical simulation.
-Python + numpy is sufficient.
-This makes it the most accessible entry point in the set.
+**Note:** Requires no ML infrastructure — Python + numpy only.

 ---

 ## Priority order

-If you can only run one:
+**If you can only run one, run Experiment 5** (field-coupling toy).
+It takes under 5 minutes, requires nothing beyond numpy, and makes the core FXSO claim immediately visible.
+You will see collapse, drift, and coherence as you sweep coupling values.

-**Start with Experiment 4** (anti-entropy).
-It requires the least infrastructure, tests a concrete architectural claim, and the result directly determines whether the loop-as-stabilizer framing holds.
+**Then Experiment 4** (anti-entropy).
+Tests a concrete architectural claim about loops with minimal ML infrastructure.

 **Then Experiment 1** (trajectory coherence).
-It builds directly on Experiment 4 and tests the foundational claim of the whole framework.
+Builds on Experiment 4, tests the foundational claim of the full framework.

 **Then Experiment 3** (compatibility bandwidth).
-It requires existing models and labeled datasets only — no training — and tests the most novel construct in the framework.
+Existing models and datasets only — no training — tests the most novel construct.

-Experiments 2 and 5 are valuable but can be run in parallel by someone with simulation rather than ML expertise.
+**Experiments 2 and 6** are best run by someone with simulation expertise, in parallel with the above.

+---

+## What would count as strong evidence?

+The framework gains support if:
+- Field-coupled agents self-organize into coherent trajectories in a specific parameter regime (Exp 5)
+- Loop iterations show structured, non-random trajectory evolution (Exp 1)
+- Representational entropy decreases selectively for structured inputs (Exp 4)
+- Compatibility bandwidth correlates with generalization across multiple tasks (Exp 3)

+The framework is challenged if:
+- Field coupling produces only collapse or drift — no coherence regime exists
+- Loop states are redundant or random across iterations
+- Entropy reduction is uniform with no selectivity between structured and noise inputs
+- Compatibility bandwidth shows no correlation, or correlates with trivial properties like representation norm
 ---

 ## What would count as strong evidence?

 The framework would gain support if: